Attracting and Retaining Talent

 Effective succession planning prevents poor performance and pushes the company to move forward.
 The board of directors could also put the succession plan to the test by allowing the potential successors to take turns acting in the top executive positions when they take leave or vacation.
 This will help them choose the best candidate with the needed skills.

-However, we've identified five steps and best practices to guide the board of directors or leadership teams on successful CEO succession planning.
+We've identified five steps to guide the board of directors or leadership teams on successful CEO succession planning.

 1. Focus on the long-term success of the company

 Ensure the company maintains a long-term perspective when planning.
-This gives the company a long-term framework for its future and the business owner.
+This gives the company a long-term framework for a strong future.
 It also helps to guard against unforeseen events and be prepared to take immediate action.

 2. Consistently identify and further high potentials